Colorado Eagles: Media appearances

 Although the Eagles have been a relatively small team to the media, they have been featured many times.
 In 2004, the Eagles signed a contract with Altitude Sports and Entertainment to broadcast up to 10 games plus postseason games each year.
 The first TV broadcast for the Eagles was on November 5, 2004, against the New Mexico Scorpions that was broadcast on Altitude.
 Altitude and the Eagles parted ways in 2015 as the last broadcast was in the 2015 Kelly Cup Playoffs.

 Notable games that Altitude broadcast include the 2005 Ray Miron President's Cup Game 5 where the Eagles won their first Presidents Cup.
 As well as the 2007 Ray Miron President's Cup Game 6 where the Eagles won their second Presidents Cup.
 More Broadcasts include the 2009 CHL All-Star Game and the 2013 ECHL All-Star Game, both hosted at Blue Arena (formerly Budweiser Events Center).

 Altitude also hosted the NoCo Hockey Show in the late 2000s which was a monthly TV Show that featured Eagles highlights and Community events.

 The Eagles Play-by-Play Commentators varied from 2004-06 between Mike Haynes and Doug McLeod with Peter McNab as the Color commentator.
-From 2006 to 2009, Tori Holt, who was the commentator for the Eagles on the radio from 2003 to 06, was the Commentator with Kevin McGlue as the Color Commentator.
-McGlue now does the Radio Commentary for the Eagles.
+From 2006–2009, Tori Holt, who was the commentator for the Eagles on the radio from 2003–06, was the Commentator with Kevin McGlue as the Color Commentator.
+McGlue currently does the Radio Commentary for the Eagles.

 The Eagles are now broadcast on AHL.TV and on the radio on KKPL 99.9 The Point.
 The Eagles were formerly on KPAW 107.9 The Bear.

 The Eagles have also been recognized nationally by 2 Sportscenter appearances.
 One appearance was in 2007 when Greg Pankewicz scored an incredible goal in Game 7 of the second round of the 2007 President's Cup Playoffs against the Oklahoma City Blazers where he lifted the puck over the defender's stick, knocked it around the defender with his stick, and made a diving finish to put the puck in the net.